Academic Catalog

 3.0 hours lecture

 This course covers the transnational/global concepts of gender, social, economic, political, cultural and intellectual/creative aspects of women in world society from 1500 C.E. to the present.
 Societal structures, cultural norms, legal/sociological constructs, religious paradigms affecting women throughout modern Asia, Africa, Middle East, the Americas and Europe will be explored.
-The course will also focus upon gaining an understanding of women?s past accomplishments, both major and mundane, as well as limitations, which may illuminate their present and future.
+The course will also focus upon gaining an understanding of women's past accomplishments, both major and mundane, as well as limitations, which may illuminate their present and future.
 (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 HIST-160